atmesh-pandey/atmesh-pandey/Readme.md

 **Atmesh Pandey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on web Development
+🔭 I’m currently working on web development using Spring Boot, Hibernate, and Microservices.
-- 🌱 I’m currently learning React & Node.js
+🌱 I’m currently learning React, Node.js, and AWS.
-- 👯 I’m looking to collaborate on content creators
+👯 I’m looking to collaborate with content creators.
-- 🤔 I’m looking for help with Web Development Job
+🤔 I’m looking for help with opportunities in Web Development and Microservices architecture.
-- 💬 Ask me about Web Development & UI Degining
+💬 Ask me about Java, Spring Boot, MySQL, and UI designing.
-- 📫 How to reach me: <a href="mailto:atmesh2020@gmail.com">Gmail</a> || <a href="https://www.linkedin.com/in/atmesh-pandey/">LinkedIn</a>
+📫 How to reach me: Gmail || LinkedIn
-- 😄 2024 Goals: Contribute more to Open Source projects
+😄 2025 Goals: Contribute more to open-source projects and enhance skills in AWS and Microservices.
-- ⚡ Fun fact: Learning
+⚡ Fun fact: Always curious about learning new technologies!

 ### <!-- <img alt="handwavegif" src="https://user-images.githubusercontent.com/39513876/112366216-8cfe7400-8cfe-11eb-8116-7d3dbae20e97.gif" width='40' align="left"/>--> 👋Hello there !